baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Darwin.md

 # Install OpenEdge on Darwin

-OpenEdge is mainly developed in Go programming language and supports two startup modes: **Docker container mode** and **Native process mode**.
+OpenEdge is mainly developed in Go programming language and supports two startup modes: **docker** container mode and **native** process mode.

 This document focuses on the installation and configuration of the environment required for OpenEdge and the rapid deployment of OpenEdge on the Darwin system.